NITCbase/nitcbase.github.io/docs/Roadmap/Stage08.md

 In previous stages, we had implemented the insertion of records into existing relations.
 In this stage, we will implement the functionality to create and delete relations in NITCbase.

-Creating a relation, in essence, involves inserting records into the relation and attribute catalog specifying the details of the relation and its attributes.
-This functionality is implemented in the [Schema Layer](../Design/Schema%20Layer.md) and the [Block Access Layer](../Design/Block%20Access%20Layer.md) and is called using the [CREATE TABLE](../User%20Interface%20Commands/ddl.md#create-table) command.
+Creating a relation, in essence, involves inserting records into the relation catalog and the attribute catalog specifying the details of the relation and its attributes.
+This functionality is implemented in the [Schema Layer](../Design/Schema%20Layer.md) and the [Block Access Layer](../Design/Block%20Access%20Layer.md), and is called using the [CREATE TABLE](../User%20Interface%20Commands/ddl.md#create-table) command.

 Deleting a relation is done using the [DROP TABLE](../User%20Interface%20Commands/ddl.md#drop-table) command.
 This process involves freeing all the blocks used to store the record of the relation and removing all the records corresponding to the relation from the catalogs.
-Note that NITCbase does not allow you to delete individual records from a relation, only a relation as a whole.
+Note that NITCbase only allows you to delete a relation as a whole and does not allow the deletion of individual records from a relation.

 ## Implementation